cb-geo/mpm-doc/user/preprocess/input.md

 ![x_fx](x_fx.png)

-### ASCII Math Functions
+### CSV Math Functions
-Math functions can also be specified through an ASCII file, and this is useful when they are rather long such as math functions used to define time history of a dynamic earthquake ground motion.
+Math functions can also be specified through a CSV file, and this is useful when they are rather long such as math functions used to define time history of a dynamic earthquake ground motion.
 The JSON configuration for the math function is:

 ```
   "math_functions": [
     {
       "id": 1,
       "type": "Linear",
-      "file": "math-function.txt",
+      "file": "math-function.csv",
       "xvalues": [],
       "fxvalues": []
     }